dfrnt-labs/terminusdb-docs-static/src/app/docs/how-to-connect-terminuscms/page.md

     value: https://cdn.terminusdb.com/img/terminus-cms/client_api_connection.jpeg
 ---

-Go to [https://dfrnt.com](https://dfrnt.com) to sign in to TerminusDB hosted at DFRNT.
-Register an account or sign up if you haven't already.
+Cloud hosted TemrinusDB is available from [https://dfrnt.com](https://dfrnt.com).
+Register an account or sign up if you haven't already to get started fast.

-If you haven't selected a subscription yet, choose one.
-The subscription selection screen will only appear when you haven't done so already.

 Click on the **team** that you wish to use or create a new one.
 A default one will be already created for you.
 After selecting your team, click on your profile icon in the upper-right corner and click on `Profile`.